The Muwashah and the so-called Andalusian style

 The famous Samai bayati Al Aryan

-Depending on who you ask, you may don’t even know on what leg to dance anymore!
+Depending on who you ask, you may don’t even really know where you stand anymore!
 Indeed, the term Andalusian or Arabic-Andalusian doesn’t have the same meaning, according to the country and education.
 Thus the Maghreb Nouba is little known in the Middle-East.

 While most of the muwashahat were written in the Middle Ages of Al-Andalus, many poems were also produced in the 19th and 20th centuries in Syria, Egypt, and even the Arabian Peninsula.
 As for the music, the majority of the Nuba are supposed to be close to those of origin, with local modifications, contrary to the compositions of the Middle East where the musical creation is renewed regularly to accompany modern and ancient muwashahat.